I never realized how important the kind of potting soil is to grow Anthurium in, together with the type of pot it is planted in.

-Here’s a list of the kinds of ingredients you can use to create your home-blend of anthurium potting mix.
+Here’s a list of the kinds of ingredients you can use to create your home blend of Anthurium potting mix.
 I’ll also share which options I use and why.

-- Pumice: To add aeration and improve the soil drainage, I generally add pumice to my potting mix for my Flamingo flowers.
+- Pumice: To add aeration and improve soil drainage, I generally add pumice to my potting mix for my Flamingo flowers.

 - Hardwood charcoal: This is similar to perlite, but it is more sustainable, and thus why I prefer using this ingredient.
 It is also chunkier but lighter than perlite.
 A note of caution: don’t use the briquets you can buy for grilling your steaks at home!

 - Perlite: If you can’t find hardwood charcoal, perlite is a good alternative.
-I prefer to buy mine in a super coarse grade to further improve my anthurium’s soil drainage and to add air.
+I prefer to buy mine in a super coarse grade to improve my anthurium’s soil drainage further and to add air.

 - Coconut husk: While not as acidic, it is a fairly decent alternative to pine bark or fir.

-- Cocopeat or coconut coir: A popular replacement to peat moss, coconut coir is made of dried, ground-up coconut shells.
+- Cocopeat or coconut coir: A popular replacement for peat moss, coconut coir is made of dried, ground-up coconut shells.
 It is a fluffy growing medium that is loose enough and great for Anthurium and other epiphytes.

 For my potting mix, I essentially need three categories of ingredients.
-I need coarse woody materials.
+I need coarse, woody materials.